-More and more I come to the belief that white wine is better with cheese than red.
+More and more I come to the belief that white wine is superb with cheese.
 A great match to this dish is the Simonsig Gewurztraminer 2019.
 Presented in a bottle shape known as The Alsatian Flute in brown glass.
 The bottle is closed with a screw cap.
 Made from late harvested grapes; the wine is a bright golden straw colour.
 The aromas are so enticing, rose petals and Turkish delight.
 The palate from entry is sweet, rich and generous, though it is perfectly counterbalanced by a crisp appley acidity.
 Litchis, pear drops, and ripe white fleshed peach mingle in the long and refreshing aftertaste.
 While young, and eminently drinkable, the wine just gets better and better after a couple of years of cool cellaring.

 Read more about Simonsig Wine Estate – CLICK HERE